project-slippi/slippi-launcher/FAQ.md

 ## Where can I find a Melee ISO

 We cannot help you find an ISO, you will need to acquire one yourself.
 This website may be a starting point: <https://wiki.dolphin-emu.org/index.php?title=Ripping_Games>.

-## What versions of Melee does Slippi support

-We only support NTSC-U/J 1.02

 ## Can I play Free For All with Slippi Online?